cpmpercussion/creative-prediction/docs/workshop.md

 The notebooks have some sections with a comment like "Use this if on Colab!" to work around some of the limitations.

+Feel free to [download all examples](https://github.com/cpmpercussion/creative-prediction/) (and this website) from our GitHub repository if you want :-D

 #### Overview of Deep Learning and Creativity {#overview-dl-creativity}

 [Slides]({{site.baseurl}}/presentations/intro)